kakkad911/Community-Articles/README.md

 **Note**: If you already have a GitHub account, you can quickly edit an existing article by clicking on the Edit This Article button on the left-hand side of the page.

-### Getting started with GitHub

-To contribute to the How-To repository, you need a GitHub account.
-If you do not have a GitHub account, you can sign up for one [https://github.com/join](https://github.com/join).

-#### Create a fork of this repository

-Before you create a new article or make edits to an existing one, create a *fork* of the How-To repository.

-1. In the top-right corner of the page, click the **Fork** button.

-2. In the pop-up box, select your personal GitHub account.

-A personal copy of the How-To repository is created in your GitHub account.
-You can access your fork by going to the [GitHub home page](https://github.com) and selecting **Community-Articles** under **Your repositories**.

-#### Keeping your fork up to date

-Because your forked copy of the repository is not live, you need to periodically update it with changes from the live repository.
-A status message above the latest commit activity informs you whether your forked repository is current with the master How-To repository.
-If the status says `This branch is X commits behind xinfinorg:master`, update your repo by clicking the **Pull request** button to the right of the message.

-**Note:** If you get a message that the xinfinorg:master branch is up-to-date with commits from your master branch, click the "switching the base" link.

-**WARNING:** To avoid any merge conflicts or difficulties when making a pull request, always check that your copy of the fork is up to date with the master repository.

 ### Creating and changing articles

 Use the following instructions to create a new article, make edits to an existing one, or suggest edits via an issue.